So you’ve just got your first guitar and you’re eager to start shredding it up like your idols.

+9. The White Stripes – Seven Nation Army

 Another great riff for beginners because you can easily learn to play this by your third day of ever owning a guitar, and maybe even sooner than that.
 With an instantly recognizable riff, this classic is a big favorite of ours.

 10. Snow Patrol – Chasing Cars

 This song has a very recognizable intro guitar riff that’s pretty easy to learn thanks to being fairly repetitive, but you’ll make use of the full first octave throughout the song whilst still being fairly restricted in the number of strings you’re using.
 It’s not a fast song, so you’ll be able to pick up the basics quite quickly whilst your muscle memory of what note is where on the fretboard develops.

-There are many guitar riffs for beginners, so if you don’t like our selection because of the songs, then there’s no need to stick to these.
+There are many guitar riffs for beginners.
+If you don’t like our selection, there’s no need to stick to these.